ivana394/ivana394.github.io/index.md

   <!-- Right Column: About Me Information and Resume Button -->
   <div class="right">
     <h2>About Me</h2>
     <p>Hello!
-I'm Ivana Vanja Radić, a data analyst with a strong background in bioinformatics and logistics engineering.
+I'm Ivana Vanja Radić, a data analyst with a background in bioinformatics and logistics engineering.
 I am passionate about solving complex problems and turning data into actionable insights.
 I enjoy working on challenging projects and continuously learning new technologies.</p>
-    <p>I have a Master’s degree in Bioinformatics and years of experience working with data analysis tools like R, SQL, and Tableau.
-I also have a background in stochastic modeling, which I applied in previous research.</p>
+    <p>I have a Master’s degree in Bioinformatics and experience working with data analysis tools like R, Tableau, SPSS, and SQL.
+I also have a background in stochastic modeling and queueing theory, which I applied in previous research.</p>
     <p>Feel free to explore my projects, GitHub repositories, and blog, or get in touch with me via the contact page.</p>

     <!-- Download Resume Button -->